Branislav Lečić: Politics and humanitarianism

 Besides acting, he also took part in political life, being the leader of "Plišana revolucija" (Plush Revolution), during the reign of Slobodan Milošević.
 After the victory of the DOS in the 2000 presidential elections, he was named the Minister of culture in the government of the late Zoran Đinđić.
 After Čedomir Jovanović left Democratic Party (Serbia), Lečić followed, and became one of the founders of LDP.
 Soon afterwards, he left LDP, and founded the "Moja Srbija" (My Serbia) Movement, taking part in Serbian elections in 2008.
 In early 2010 he and his party merged into the Christian Democratic Party of Serbia.
 After the death of its founder and long-term leader Vladan Batić due to prolonged and progressive cancerous illness, Lecic was elected DHSS party president.

 An active and liberal humanitarian, he has worked with various charities, including with colleague and friend Marko Živić.

 Personal life

 He has a son Ivan and daughter Ana from his first marriage to Ivana Vujadinovic, older sister of Bojana Vujadinovic.
 Later he was married to Nina Radulović, a television presenter with whom he has a son named Lav.
 They separated in 2016 and officially divorced in 2017.

 Rape accusation

-On 22 March 2021, it was revealed that actress Danijela Stajnfeld accused Lečić of raping her in 2012, while on the same day an audio recording of their phone call was leaked to the public of what appears to be a conversation between Lečić and Štajnfeld about the alleged rape.
+On 22 March 2021, it was revealed that actress Danijela Štajnfeld accused Lečić of raping her in 2012, while on the same day an audio recording of their phone call was leaked to the public of what appears to be a conversation between Lečić and Štajnfeld about the alleged rape.
 On 13 July 2021, the Public Prosecutor's Office dismissed Štajnfeld's criminal report.